The Lenovo Chromebook Duet is the Chrome OS tablet we deserve

 Chrome OS has had a tablet mode for a really, really long time, but dedicated Chrome OS tablets have been few and far between.
 There have been some ugly, low-spec Chromebook tablets for the classroom, and then we had the HP X2 and the Google Pixel Slate.
-The X2 was a detachable, but it worked well, and while the Slate is powerful and (these days at least) stable, it was expensive, even more so once you added the kickstand case and keyboard you need to actually get work done at a reasonable speed.
+The X2 was a detachable, not really a tablet, but it worked well, and while the Slate was powerful, it was expensive, even more so once you added the kickstand case and keyboard you need to actually get work done at a reasonable speed.

-This might be why when the Lenovo Chromebook Duet debuted at CES at the beginning of this year — I know, January feels like a century ago — it drew a lot of attention because it seemed like someone finally got it right and gave us the Chromebook tablet we deserved.
+This might be why when the Lenovo Chromebook Duet debuted at CES 2020 — I know, it feels like a century ago — it drew a lot of attention because it seemed like someone finally got it right and gave us the Chromebook tablet we deserved.
 It didn't skimp on the storage like the education-oriented models.
 It came with a keyboard and kickstand in the box.

 Best of all, it came at the reasonable price we expect for a mid-range Chromebook or tablet: $279-$299 depending on your storage option.
 The only question most of us had left is whether or not it could deliver the proper Chrome OS tablet experience we've been waiting years for.

-I'm happy to say that, yes, the Duet is the Chrome tablet I've been dreaming of, and it's the perfect couch companion for some casual research, reading, and Reddit.
+I'm happy to say that, yes, the Duet is the Chrome tablet I'd been dreaming of, and it's the perfect couch companion for some casual research, reading, and Reddit.

 At a glance